 - Lower division courses offered in one department that are required by large numbers of students majoring in another department but which are generally not prerequisites for courses in the major.

-In 2015 we established a formal process for IN requests to allow for a more timely and consistent review, support future analysis of the use of these funds, and ensure that all appropriate parties have reviewed and approved the request.
-Requests should be submitted as early in the planning process as possible.
-All funding requires a report to be submitted according to the guidelines below.
+Over the past several years, it has become clear that a more formal request process for IN needs requests will allow for a more timely and consistent review of requests for instructional needs support.
+It will also support future analysis of the use of these funds and ensure that all appropriate parties have reviewed and approved the request.
+I would also like to encourage the submittal of requests as early as possible in the planning process.

-Requests for IN funding should be submitted by a dean’s office to Associate Vice Provost Matthew Traxler (email@example.com) using templates and timeline below.
-Please contact Matthew Traxler with any questions.
+Any requests for IN funding should be submitted by a dean’s office to Matthew Traxler (firstname.lastname@example.org) in the Vice Provost-Undergraduate Education office using the templates attached, according to the timeline attached.

 - Instructional Needs Funding Request (.docx): This must be submitted with each request for AY funding.